Effective January 3, 2014

 If you have any questions, complaints, or disputes regarding how ACA handles or protects your Information, please bring it to ACA’s attention (see “How to Contact ACA” below).
 In compliance with the EU-U.S. and Swiss-U.S. Privacy Shield Principles, ACA commits to resolve complaints about your privacy and our collection or use of personal information from EU, UK, or Swiss residents.
-European Union, UK, or Swiss individuals with inquiries or complaints regarding this Policy should first contact ACA (see “How to Contact ACA” below).
+EU, UK, or Swiss individuals with inquiries or complaints regarding this Policy should first contact ACA (see “How to Contact ACA” below).

 ACA has further committed to refer unresolved privacy complaints under the EU-U.S. and Swiss-U.S. Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD.
 If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit https://www.auto.bbbnp.org/eu-privacy-shield-complaint-form/ for more information and to file a complaint.

 If your Privacy Shield complaint cannot be resolved through the above channels, under certain conditions, you may invoke binding arbitration for some residual claims not resolved by other redress mechanisms.
 See Privacy Shield Annex 1 at https://www.privacyshield.gov/article?id=ANNEX-I-introduction.

-If your complaint involves human resources data transferred to the United States from the EU, UK, and/or Switzerland in the context of the employment relationship, and ACA does not address it satisfactorily, ACA commits to cooperate with the panel established by the EU or UK data protection authorities (DPA Panel) and/or the Swiss Federal Data Protection and Information Commissioner, as applicable and to comply with the advice given by the DPA panel and/or Commissioner, as applicable with regard to such human resources data.
+If your complaint involves human resources data transferred to the U.S. from the EU, UK, and/or Switzerland in the context of the employment relationship, and ACA does not address it satisfactorily, ACA commits to cooperate with the panel established by the EU or UK data protection authorities (DPA Panel) and/or the Swiss Federal Data Protection and Information Commissioner, as applicable and to comply with the advice given by the DPA panel and/or Commissioner, as applicable with regard to such human resources data.
 To pursue an unresolved human resources complaint, you should contact the state or national data protection or labor authority in the appropriate jurisdiction.
 Contact details for the EU data protection authorities can be found at https://edpb.europa.eu/about-edpb/board/members_en.
 Complaints related to human resources data should not be addressed to the BBB EU PRIVACY SHIELD.